 MA401 - Character Modeling IIIThis course explores more advanced designs and human anatomy in the development of male and female character models.
 Students will work with the available tools to add realism to these designs.
 Time is spent developing low poly models that are well built and dynamic.
 Students will work with pre-designed characters and real life reference material to ensure that the models are to proportion and have proper anatomy.

 MA404 - Animation III

 This course focuses on acting and intermediate animation techniques, students will improve on their skills from term one and push their timing, anticipation, follow through secondary action and cycles.
 Students will use live reference to enhance their animation.
-Time will be spent improving both technical and acting techniques to prepare the students for advanced animation and portfolio development.
-Students will have time to explore professional animation samples and apply this knowledge to their animation sequences.
+Students will improve both technical and acting techniques to prepare the students for advanced animation and portfolio development.

 MA504 - Animation IV

 Advanced 3D concepts will be taught.
 Students will work with advanced Maya tools to develop aesthetically pleasing environments and characters that can be used in game engines.
 Students will also learn how to create normal maps in both Maya and Photoshop, that present and blend colour in an aesthetically pleasing manner.
 Advanced lighting techniques will be introduced, as well as the preparation process for rending 3D content to video.